Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 (scene as a flashback){
 At one point Max and Jax finds a struggling Minia in cyberspace saving from a cyber.beast.
 Jax tells her is hybrids has to stick together after he carries her to safety.
 Max then begins to call her my nia and Jax joins in on the joke despite initially correcting him upon realizing the joke.
 }

+The cyvolters have revealed their selves and has been causing trouble with the new tech that Max created

 ### 7. Approach To The Inmost Cave
 Episodes:

 Max prepares for the championship training, stratigizing, and developing more tech.

+Max thinks about spike he starts to contemplate the potential ramifications of create this technology

 ### 8. Ordeal, Death, Rebirth
 Episodes:

-Jax again tries to stop Max from becoming a Cybervator by taking away his one and only cyber.beast.
+Just before Max has a chance to test his tech Jax again tries to stop Max from becoming a Cybervator by taking away his one and only cyber.beast.

 Max wins taking his old cyber.beast back may jax gives it to him because he wants Max at his best or because his mother makes him